jottinger/grappaexample/src/docs/article.md

 However, the *trailing* space (and `"afoo"`) is a little more odd.
 What's happening there is that Grappa is parsing as much of the input as is necessary to fulfill the grammar; once it's finished doing that, it doesn't care about anything that *follows* the grammar.
 So once it matches the initial text - the "`a`" - it doesn't care what the rest of the content is.
 It's not significant that `"foo"` follows the "`a`"; it matches the "`a`" and it's done.

 We can fix that, of course, by specifying a better rule - one that includes a *terminal condition*.
 That introduces a core concept for Grappa, the "[`sequence()`](http://fge.github.io/com/github/fge/grappa/parsers/BaseParser.html#sequence(java.lang.Object[]))."
+(This will factor very heavily into our grammar when we add the ability to say "please" at the end of the tutorial.)

 Let's expand our `ArticleParser` a little more.
 Now it looks like: